Invariant0502/FinLBench/README.md

 ### Expert-Driven Question Construction

 We adopted expert-driven methods for question construction in FinLBench to ensure that the dataset aligns with practical financial scenarios and addresses real-world analytical needs.
 This approach leverages domain expertise to create questions that are precise, relevant, and representative of key challenges in financial analysis.
-Specifically, the assessment objectives and business scenario descriptions for each question type are shown in Table \[tab:financial_tasks\].

 #### Construction Principles